Creating A Public/Private Multi-Monorepo For PHP Projects

 ];

-Configuring Packages in Monorepo Builder
+Configuring Packages In Monorepo Builder

-— placed at the root of the monorepo — holds the configuration for Monorepo Builder.
+The file monorepo-builder.php — placed at the root of the monorepo — holds the configuration for Monorepo Builder.
 In it, we must indicate where the packages (and plugins, clients, and anything else) are located:

 use Symfony\Component\DependencyInjection\Loader\Configurator\ContainerConfigurator;